markdlindsay/DK_Batch_Shapley/README.md

 *Update December 2025*

 The original repository had notebooks defining a custom model for demonstration.
-A generic model can now be run using five notebooks starting with number and underscore '1_..., 2_....' etc. These notebooks using parameters defined in the 'model_pars.yaml' file.
+A generic model can now be run using five notebooks starting with number and underscore '1_..., 2_....' etc. These notebooks use parameters defined in the 'model_pars.yaml' file.
 The fifth notebook needs work...